• Taste: caramel & sweet potato • Aroma: honey & longan • Mouthfeel: silky & thick

-Many tea drinkers, new and seasoned, ask about the acidity of tea (pH of tea).
+Many new and seasoned tea drinkers ask about the acidity of tea (pH of tea).
 Each tea type has a different pH level.
 For example, the pH of black tea is around 5.
-On the other hand, green tea is more alkaline with a pH of 7-10.
+On the other hand, green tea is more alkaline, with a pH of 7-10.
 In general, loose leaf tea leans towards the alkaline side and is not acidic.

 Tea Producing Countries

-While China produces 43% of the world's tea overall, it doesn't come close in terms of solely black tea production.
+While China produces 43% of the world's tea, it doesn't come close in solely black tea production.
 Chinese black tea remains a specialty tea.
-While the top black tea producing countries are:
+While the top black tea-producing countries are:

 - Sri Lanka

 These countries have hot temperatures and good soil for growing black tea.
 Unfortunately, hot climates have their downsides when it comes to tea production.
 This is why these teas are usually bitter and astringent, with little to say in terms of complex flavor profiles.
-These are the teas that you usually can't imagine consuming without a big splash of milk and sugar, making the world's popular milk tea.
+You usually can't imagine consuming these teas without a big splash of milk and sugar.

 No More Milk Tea

 Drinking sweet milk tea became a beloved tradition in Europe.
-However, did you know that the only reason people started adding sugar and milk to their black tea was to disguise its lousy taste?
+However, did you know that people only started adding sugar and milk to their black tea to disguise its lousy taste?
 The bad taste of brewed black tea is a common sign of old tea leaves, resulting in a bitter or simply tasteless drink.

 The thing is, with craft tea, you won't even want to add milk!
 Just give some premium tea a try, like Chinese hong cha.
 You will notice it is already sweet and possesses a bouquet of flavors.
 We guarantee you won't want to hide these beautiful notes with sugar, milk, or anything else.